LyonsLab/PhytoOracle/docs/2_HPC_install.rst

 Overview
 ========

-This guide will walk you through the necessary steps required to launch PhytoOracle's pipelines onto a High Performance Computer system using interactive nodes (as tested on the University of Arizona's HPC).
+This guide will walk you through the necessary steps required to launch PhytoOracle's pipelines onto a High Performance Computer system using interactive nodes (as tested on the University of Arizona's HPC running the PBS Pro RJMS - Resource and Job Management System).

+An interactive node is an requestable node to which is given an IP address, required in order to distributre jobs with the Master-Worker framework.

-PhytoOracle's repositories will be downloaded on the interactive node which will act as the Master, and jobs will be distributed to the Workers nodes using :code:`pbs` scripts.
+PhytoOracle's repositories will be downloaded on the interactive node which will act as the Master, and jobs will be distributed to the Workers nodes using job management scripts.

 Software Requirements
 =====================

 Look at documentation from your HPC provider, ensure that the HPC is running CentOS 7 and has these software installed:

-+ Python 3 (tested with python v 3.8)
++ `Python 3 <https://www.python.org/downloads/>`_ (tested with python v 3.8)
-+ Singularity (tested with singularity v 3.5.3)
++ `Singularity <https://sylabs.io/docs/>`_ (tested with singularity v 3.5.3)
 + `CCTools <https://ccl.cse.nd.edu/software/downloadfiles.php>`_ (tested with CCTools v 7.0.19)
-+ iRODS (tested with iRODS v 4.2.7)
++ `iRODS <https://docs.irods.org/4.2.8/>`_ (tested with iRODS v 4.2.7)
-+ Git (tested with Git v 1.7.1)
++ `Git <https://git-scm.com/>`_ (tested with Git v 1.7.1)

-Launching an interactive node and accessing PhytoOracle
+Launching an Interactive Node and Accessing PhytoOracle
 =======================================================

-To launch an interactive node,:
+To launch an interactive node:

 .. code::